Strategies with an HDHP

 The HRA can be used for doctor’s office visits, prescriptions, surgeries, or any other 213d expenses allowed by the plan.
 This is a way to help employees cover the portion under the deductible.
 Remember, the goal would be to take a portion, or all the savings, from switching to a high-deductible plan and put it into an HRA for each employee.
 If you were saving $100,000 a year, and you had 50 employees, you could put $2,000 a year in their HRA.

 As good as this may sound, the HRA only pays out what has been contributed or set into the employer’s HRA contract to be paid out.
 This is still a good alternative for the majority of employees, but high users on the group health plan may feel the pain.
 An alternative would be to use a supplemental medical/gap plan, which is basically like an “Insured HRA”.
-There are numerous gap plans that can provide this benefit; however, there is only one plan in the market that does not have all the exclusions.
-This plan is called the Premium Saver Plan and is offered by four different insurance companies (AmFirst Insurance Company, Standard Life and Accident Insurance Company).
+There are numerous gap plans that can provide this benefit; however, there is only one plan in the market that does not have all the exclusions.2 This plan is called the Premium Saver plan and is offered by three different insurance companies (AmFirst Insurance Company, Monitor Life Insurance Company of New York, and Standard Life & Accident Insurance Company).

 2. Health Savings Account (HSA)